Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.a
 ```

 The are, a metric unit of area, defined as 100 m^2.

-Dimension: 𝐋^2.

-See Also: `Unitful.m`.

 #### Acre